lyndon025/playtested/src/content/article/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-11-30-dream-about-monsters-and-puzzles-in-nightmare-review
+title: Dream about Monsters and Puzzles | In Nightmare Review
+game: In Nightmare
 description: Ever wanted to step in a kid's shoes once again? dream and let your imaginations run wild?
 Yes?
 Well unfortunately for you, you are now a kid named Bill, and he has nightmares.
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-0.avif
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-1.avif
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-2.avif
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-3.avif
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-4.avif
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-5.avif
+  - /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-6.avif
 pubDate: 2022-11-30
 tags:
   - adventure
   - in-nightmare
   - indie
   - pc
   - taptap
 thumb: /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-0.avif
-title: Dream about Monsters and Puzzles | In Nightmare Review
-game: In Nightmare
-gallery:
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-0.avif
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-1.avif
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-2.avif
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-3.avif
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-4.avif
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-5.avif
-- /images/reviews/legacy/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-6.avif
 ---

 Ever wanted to step in a kid's shoes once again? dream and let your imaginations run wild?
 Yes?
 Well unfortunately for you, you are now a kid named Bill, and he has nightmares.

 In Nightmare is an atmospheric stealth horror game in the likes of Limbo and Little Nightmares, but in third person isometric view.
 A mix of puzzle solving and exploration, as well as a bit narrative driven, in a psychological sense.